microsoft/promptflow-rag-project-template/.github/pull_request_template.md

 Checks
 - [] commented code for complex areas
 - [] updated readme with the new changes
-- [] changes not generating errors with the main flows in rag-<vectorsearchtype> directories
+- [] changes not generating errors with the main flows in rag-vectorsearchtype directories (e.g rag-cosmos-mongo)
 - [] I have tested my implementation
 - [] I have updated environment.yaml file with any additional dependancies